wikimedia/limnpy/README.md

 ### Graphs
 Another common task is the automatic generation of a graph.
-To construct a graph from a `limnpy.DataSource` object, just call `ds.write_graph()`.
-Or to specify a particular set of columns to plot from a datasource, call
+To construct a graph from a `limnpy.DataSource` object containing all columns, just call `ds.write_graph()`.
+Or, to specify a particular set of columns to plot from a `DataSource`, call

 ````python
 ds.write_graph(['x'])